robedi/PowerShell/AUTOMATINGSTAGEDUPGRADES.md

    The function returns `-1` if the current version is older, indicating that an upgrade is required.

 4. **$stagedVersions:**
-   `$stagedVersions` is an array of version files that the script will install incrementally.
+   `$stagedVersions` is an variable array of version files that the script will install incrementally.
 Each entry in the array represents a specific MSI installer file for a version of Octopus Deploy, starting with the oldest update:
    ```powershell
    $stagedVersions = @(
        "Octopus.2023.2.13580-x64.msi",